universal-packages/universal-documentation/docs/tutorials/todo-list/testing.md

 # Testing

-Lets write some tests for our TodoList core application.
-We will use the testing utility for universal-core apps [universal-core-jest](https://github.com/universal-packages/universal-core-jest) to help us write tests acceding the core application functionality.
+Let's write some tests for our TodoList core application.
+We will use the testing utility for universal-core apps, [universal-core-jest](https://github.com/universal-packages/universal-core-jest), to help us write tests accessing the core application functionality.

 ## Universal Core Jest

-Lets install the universal-core-jest package:
+Let's install the universal-core-jest package:

 ```bash
 npm install @universal-packages/core-jest --save-dev
 ```

-Universal packages also provide a fetch utility to test fetch request to our controllers:
+Universal-packages also provide a fetch utility to test fetch requests to our controllers:

 ```bash
 npm install @universal-packages/fetch-jest --save-dev
 ```

-Anf finally we alo need the testing utility for core-typeorm:
+And finally, we also need the testing utility for core-typeorm:

 ```bash
 npm install @universal-packages/core-typeorm-jest --save-dev
 ```

-We need to configure jest to make use of these utilities:
+We need to configure Jest to make use of these utilities:

-Lets add the following to our `jest.config.js` file:
+Let's add the following to our `jest.config.js` file:

 ```json
 {